alkesh26/blog/content/posts/leetcode-find-the-prefix-common-array-of-two-arrays.md

 description: LeetCode - return the prefix common array of A and B using C++, Golang, and JavaScript.
 date: 2023-04-30
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the prefix common array of A and B, c++, golang, javascript"
+categories: "return the prefix common array of A and B, c++, golang, javascript"
 ---

 ## Problem statement